 The “non-Stargate Avalon” has a significant connection with Morgan le Fay and certain other women who have great knowledge of healing or other arts.
 Morgan le Fay is also often said to be the ruler or mistress of Avalon.

 In the Stargate SG-1 episode ‘Avalon, Part 1’ (S9, Ep1), Merlin has a more significant connection with Avalon, which is a vault he constructed beneath Glastonbury Tor, perhaps echoing the earlier myths about Merlin being imprisoned in a cave as much as his stasis pod does.
 The hidden vault built by Merlin contains various “treasures”; technology that the team can use in their fight against the Ori.
 The most important technology that the team looks for, is the Sangraal – a weapon that can destroy the Ori.

-The Tor – an Old English word for a hill – became an island when the Somerset Levels flooded and was home an early Medieval church supposedly founded by Joseph of Arimathea and from 12th century, enterprising monks looking to drum up some business for an otherwise unassuming provincial abbet proclaimed it to be the resting place of King Arthur.
+The Tor – an Old English word for a hill – became an island when the Somerset Levels flooded and was home to an early Medieval church supposedly founded by Joseph of Arimathea and from the 12th century, enterprising monks looking to drum up some business for an otherwise unassuming provincial abbet proclaimed it to be the resting place of King Arthur.

 The Sangraal or Holy Grail